');

 About Olympia, WA

-Olympia is a mid-sized city in Washington with a population of 55,583 residents.
-The median household income is $76,930 per year, which is above the national average.
-The median age in Olympia is 39.2 years.
+Olympia is a mid-sized city located in Washington with a population of 55,583 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $76,930 per year, which is 2% above the national median of $75,149.
+The median age of 39.2 years is close to the US median age of 38.9 years.

 How Olympia Ranks in Washington